Succession to the British throne: Accession

 In the Commonwealth realms, upon the death of a sovereign, the heir apparent or heir presumptive succeeds to the throne immediately, with no need for confirmation or further ceremony.
 Nevertheless, the Accession Council meets and decides upon the making of the accession proclamation, which by custom has for centuries been ceremonially proclaimed in public places, in London, York, Edinburgh and other cities.
 The anniversary is observed throughout the sovereign's reign as Accession Day, including royal gun salutes in the United Kingdom.

-Formerly, a new sovereign proclaimed his or her own accession.
-But on the death of Elizabeth I an Accession Council met to proclaim the accession of James I to the throne of England.
+Formerly, a new sovereign proclaimed their own accession; however, on the death of Elizabeth I, an Accession Council met to proclaim the accession of James I to the throne of England.
 James was then in Scotland and reigning as King James VI of Scotland.
 This precedent has been followed since.
 Now, the Accession Council normally meets in St James's Palace.
 Proclamations since James I's have usually been made in the name of the Lords Spiritual and Temporal, the Privy Council, the Lord Mayor, Aldermen and citizens of the City of London and "other principal Gentlemen of quality", though there have been variations in some proclamations.
 The proclamation of accession of Elizabeth II was the first to make mention of representatives of members of the Commonwealth.

-Upon his or her accession, a new sovereign is required by law to make and subscribe several oaths.
+Upon their accession, a new sovereign is required by law to make and subscribe several oaths.
 The Bill of Rights of 1689 first required the sovereign to make a public declaration of non-belief in Roman Catholicism.
-This declaration, known as the Accession Declaration, is required to be taken either at the first meeting of parliament of his or her reign (i.e. during the State Opening of Parliament) or at his or her coronation, whichever occurs first.
+This declaration, known as the Accession Declaration, is required to be taken either at the first meeting of parliament of their reign (i.e. during the State Opening of Parliament) or at their coronation, whichever occurs first.
 The wording of the declaration was changed in 1910 as the previous wording was deemed to be overly anti-Catholic.
-Rather than denouncing Roman Catholicism, the sovereign now declares him or herself to be a Protestant and that he or she will "uphold and maintain" the Protestant succession.
+Rather than denouncing Roman Catholicism, the sovereign now declares themselves to be a Protestant and that they will "uphold and maintain" the Protestant succession.
 In addition to the Accession Declaration, the new sovereign is required by the Acts of Union 1707 to make an oath to "maintain and preserve" the Church of Scotland.
-This oath is normally made at the sovereign's first meeting of the Privy Council following his or her accession.
+This oath is normally made at the sovereign's first meeting of the Privy Council following their accession.
 According to the Regency Act 1937, should the sovereign be under the age of 18, such oaths and declarations required to be taken by the sovereign shall be made upon attainment of that age.

 After a period of mourning, the new sovereign is usually consecrated and crowned in Westminster Abbey.
 Normally, the Archbishop of Canterbury officiates, though the sovereign may designate any other bishop of the Church of England.
 A coronation is not necessary for a sovereign to reign; for example, Edward VIII was never crowned, yet during his short reign was the undoubted king.